top of page

 Loyal, but not yes men

 This one I thought about a lot since my 1st friendship breakup because the reality was we both had our expectations and own definitions of what it meant to be a good friend and a loyal friend.
 For me a loyal person is more than a person who stands up for you when you are in a space or not, someone you can trust with secrets, someone you can confide in easily but also someone who will tell you when you are in the wrong.
 I feel like there is a misconception when it comes to loyalty because sometimes people assume that always means taking your side, even if you are in the wrong.
-I always see people talk about avoiding friends who are neutral when you have a conflict with someone else but a perspective I don’t see enough people talk about is the person who is neutral isn’t always actually neutral.
+I always see people talk about avoiding friends who are neutral when you have a conflict with someone else, but a perspective I don’t see enough people talk about is the person who is neutral isn’t always actually neutral.
 They most likely do have thoughts and opinions but feel afraid to express their true opinions if a person makes it feel like in order for them to be a loyal friend to you, they have to agree with you.
 Being loyal doesn’t excuse having disagreements nor critique.
 I would feel like a terrible friend if I ever made someone feel like they can’t be honest about their perspective with me.
 To me, loyalty also looks like wanting the best for you and critiquing you from a place of wanting to see you be the best version of yourself.

 Non-Romantic Partner Centric friend